-Fall and winter are full of opportunities to indulge in foods that are not so friendly to your midsection.
-Learning to distinguish between what is healthy and what will pack on the pounds can be tricky.
-Worry not, however, as we've got a fun holiday treat that is a perfectly suited for those watching their weight.
+Fall and winter are full of opportunities to over-indulge in our favorite holiday foods.
+Worry not, however, as we've got a fun holiday treat that is perfectly suited for those watching their weight.
 Direct from the chef's cookbook - here is his delicious recipe for caramel apple bundt cake.

 For the cake

 - 1 1/3 cups brown sugar, plus a ¼ cup for the apples

 - 1 ½ teaspoons of ground pumpkin pie spice